 - Put everything in the blender and blend until smooth and creamy, scraping down the sides as necessary.

 - Heat a heavy bottomed pot over medium-low heat and add the olive oil.
 Add the onion and cook for 6-8 minutes, stirring occasionally, until the onions are soft, lightly caramelized, and golden.

 - Add the crushed red pepper, minced garlic, and salt and cook for 1 minute.

 - Add the tomatoes and their juices and the dried basil.
 Bring to a simmer and let cook for 15 minutes.
-Blend with an immersion blender or traditional blender (but make sure to vent), until a smooth sauce is formed.
+Blend with an immersion blender or upright blender (pause to vent as needed), until a smooth sauce is formed.

 - Preheat the oven to 425 ºF.

-- Toss the cooked gnocchi in the desired amount of arrabbiata sauce and divide between the ramekins, or put in the single casserole dish.
+- Toss the cooked gnocchi in the arrabbiata sauce and transfer to the casserole dish or ramekins.

-- Place the ramekins or casserole dish onto a baking tray to catch any spillover and bake for 10 minutes.
-Then turn the broiler on and broil for 3-5 minutes until the cheese has browned in spots.
+- Place the ramekins or casserole dish onto a baking tray to catch spillover.

 Mozzarella sauce adapted from Same Day Vegan Mozzarella Cheese